-Note that the hot work cited here exclude fires promptly suppressed by a hot work fire watch.
-That is, these values include full credit for prompt suppression by an effective hot work fire watch.
+Note that the hot work FIF cited here exclude fires promptly suppressed by a hot work fire watch.
+That is, these FIFs values include full credit for prompt suppression by an effective hot work fire watch.

 06.02.04.02 Step 2.4.2: Findings Based on Increase in Fire Frequency

-Certain types of findings are quantified, in whole or in part, based on an increase in .
+Certain types of findings are quantified, in whole or in part, based on an increase in FIF.
 In particular, this approach is applied to findings related to hot work permitting and fire watch programs, and to findings against the plant fire prevention programs and the transient combustible controls programs in particular.

-Hot Work Fire Frequency
+Hot Work Fire Ignition Frequency

 The factors affecting hot work were primarily based on the requirements of NFPA 51B “Fire Prevention During Welding, Cutting, and Other Hot Work,” 2014, and the description of events as provided in Appendix B to the code “Significant Hot Work Incidents.”
 Most of the degradations had to do with fire watch deficiencies based on the fact that the fire watch provides both early detection and early suppression of the incipient fire.

 Deficiencies such as failure to implement a fire watch in positions to observe all areas of vulnerability, failure to implement a fire watch at all, or not having a proper or functional fire extinguisher were considered high degradations.
 A method of recovery from not having a functional fire extinguisher is to be within 30 ft. of a properly identified functional fire extinguisher of the proper type and size for the potential fire.
 If such conditions exist, the deficiency may be considered a low degradation.
-The 30 ft. criterion is the maximum allowable distance to a small extinguisher for Class B fire azards from NFPA 10 “Portable Fire Extinguishers.”
+The 30 ft. criterion is the maximum allowable distance to a small extinguisher for Class B fire hazards from NFPA 10 “Portable Fire Extinguishers.”
 A wet standpipe and hose station was considered as being equivalent to the fire extinguisher during an iteration of this document, however, because the operation of the hose can be more complex and time consuming than operation of a portable extinguisher and requires special training, the wet standpipe and hose station was excluded as a method of recovery.

 Another deficiency that should be considered a high degradation is failure by the licensee or fire watch to maintain personnel safety conditions during hot work operations.
-Although such failures do not remove the fire watch as a means of detection and suppression, the probability of a fastgrowing fire which could challenge the effectiveness of the fire extinguisher increases.
+Although such failures do not remove the fire watch as a means of detection and suppression, the probability of a fast-growing fire which could challenge the effectiveness of the fire extinguisher increases.
 Low degradation deficiencies were considered to be deficiencies observed by reviews of training records or interviews of fire watches.
 These are considered low because in an actual situation, it is likely that other members of the hot work crew would have the knowledge to compensate.
 The nominal hot work fire frequency values reported in the SDP frequency analysis tables excluded fire events that were promptly suppressed by the fire watch.
 A high degradation will be factored into the risk analysis by “removing” this prompt suppression credit.
 This is reflected by multiplying to nominal fire frequency by a factor of 3.
-The multiplication factor is based
+The multiplication factor is based engineering judgement.

-Transient Combustible Fire Frequency
+Transient Combustible Fire Ignition Frequency